Module tf.advanced.options

 There are no edge highlights in plain display.

-end: int, optional None
+end: integer, optional None

 `end` is the end point in the iterable of results.